section-engineering-education/engineering-education/articles/regularization/index.md

 For a better understanding of overfitting, bias and variance, check out my previous [article](/engineering-education/ensemble-bias-var/).

 Overfitting occurs because a model fails to generalize the data that contains a lot of irrelevant data points.
+As mentioned in the previous paragraph, data points that do not reflect the properties of the data are considered to be irrelevant.
+An example is noise.
 Regularization is the answer to overfitting.
 It is a technique that improves model accuracy as well as prevents the loss of important data due to underfitting.
+When a model fails to grasp an underlying data trend, it is considered to be underfitting.
+The model does not fit enough points to produce accurate predictions.
+This means that it is likely to miss out on important data points that may have a telling impact on model accuracy.
+Hence we say important data may be lost as aresult of underfitting.

-Regularization is a type of regression that minimizes the coefficient estimates to zero to reduce the capacity of a model.
-It removes extra weights from the selected features and redistributes the weights evenly.
+Regularization is a technique that adds information to a model to prevent tne occurence of overfitting.
+It is a type of regression that minimizes the coefficient estimates to zero to reduce the capacity (size) of a model.
+In this context, the reduction of the capacity of a model involves the removal of extra weights.
+Regularization removes extra weights from the selected features and redistributes the weights evenly.
 This means that regularization discourages the learning of both a model of high complexity and flexibility.
-In turn, the risk of overfitting is lowered.
+A highly flexible model is one that possesses the freedom to fit as many data points as possible.
+Furthermore, in this context, we may judge the complexity of a predictive model by the number of features it possesses.
+A model with a lot of features to learn from is at a greater risk of overfitting.
+By discouraging the elarning of highly complex and flexible models, the risk of overfitting is lowered.

 Let’s use a linear regression equation to explain regularization further.